 Q: What core tutoring components do you use in your program?

-A: There are six individually tailored components designed to promote your personal success:
+A: There are eight individually tailored components designed to promote your personal success:

 1.)
 INITIAL ESSAY DIAGNOSTIC---Based on a sample of your writing, individual opportunities for improvement are specifically identified and practical solutions for each are offered.